Can You Play Electric Guitar Without an Amp? | 6 Methods

 Those who want to record or mix their music will need a digital audio interface.
 This is used to send the music from your recording devices, such as a laptop or PC, to speakers and headphones.

-This requires routing software so that you can direct the guitar signal where it needs to go.
-A great example is the Focusrite Scarlett 2i2.
 It comes with two pre-amps for input, so you can record vocals or electric guitars at the same time.
 You can also use it to mix music if required with the right DAW software or app.

 Once you have this device, all you need is a set of monitors and studio headphones to start recording or playing!
 This ends up being the cheap and easiest way to amplify the electric guitar.